Bears-R-Us/arkouda/pydoc/developer/TIPS.md

     - can also be specified with the `ARKOUDA_CONFIG_FILE` env variable to override the `ServerModules.cfg` file

 Alternatively, if you are doing something like just adding a new module or know what functions you'll need, you can just modify the `ServerModules.cfg` file and comment out with a `#` or just remove the lines of the modules you don't need.

+For more general information on using the modular build system, please see the documentation [here](../setup/MODULAR.md).